brianinnes/homeLab/docs/okd_install.md

 ## Post install tasks

 !!!Info
     If you are getting warnings that your cluster is unable to retrieve available updates because ```https://origin-release.svc.ci.openshift.org``` host cannot be found, then you have an out of date URL in the update service.
-You can fix this by running the followin command as an admin user on the command line:
+You can fix this by running the following command as an admin user on the command line:

     ```text
     oc patch clusterversion/version --patch '{"spec":{"upstream":"https://amd64.origin.releases.ci.openshift.org/graph"}}' --type=merge